‘DWTS’ Judge Carrie Ann Inaba Wows In Plunging Pink Sports Bra To Workout With Kelly Ripa

 What an amazing way to start the day!
 Swipe through the photos for a sense of how much fun and what a great work out we just had @isaacboots @kellyripa @tizzielisch @nokidhungry #socialconsciousness and a #tight????
 Thank you so much for all you are doing!!! #grateful on so many levels!
 Follow @isaacboots for all my dancer friends out there.. you will love his work outs!
 They are amazing!
 And thank you Kelly and @instasuelos for the disco lights!
 They raised over 60k$$$$ in an hour!
 And Happy Birthday @tizzielisch ????????????????????❤️????????????????????❤️????????✨???????????? #sundayvibes #workout #virtualworkout #fun #beautifulhearts

 The second snap in the upload was a screenshot of the socially distanced workout session.
-It showed Kelly and Isaac in matching patterned black and pink leggings as they were joined by fans from across the globe who left comments on the live stream.
+It showed Kelly and Isaac in matching patterned black and pink leggings as they were joined by fans from across the globe who left comments on the livestream.

 Carrie Ann’s batch of snaps also included a better look at her toned body in her workout gear while she appeared to take part in the exercise session at home in her garden.

-One photo showed the star — who recently apologized to the first Dancing With The Stars’ winner as the show recently celebrated its 15th anniversary — as she flashed a big smile for the camera while she did a one arm plank.
+One photo showed the star — who recently apologized to the first Dancing With The Stars’ winner as the show celebrated its 15th anniversary — flashing a big smile for the camera while she did a one-arm plank.
 In another, her dog got in on the action as they shared a kiss.

-The second and final photo showed her in another plank position with the camera in front of her.
-That time, she bent her knee inwards across her body as she showed off her black sneakers.
+The final photo featured her in another plank position with the camera in front of her.
+That time, she bent her knee inward across her body as she showed off her black sneakers.

 View this post on Instagram